 Andalusian style and luxury in the heart of Seville

-Perfectly located and within walking distance of many of the important sights of Seville makes the Alfonso XIII very appealing in its ease for enjoying the many sights of the historic city as well as being a fashionable place to stay.
+Perfectly located and within walking distance of many of the important sights of Seville makes the Alfonso XIII very appealing in its ease for enjoying the historic city as well as being a fashionable place to stay.
 From the minute you walk in there is this sense of grandeur with its classic Andalusian architecture of archways, open garden and painted tiles.
 This is Spain as one imagines from the brochures and the hotel delivers the ultimate visual experience.
-The hotel is at once expansive yet relaxed at the same time, much like the city of Seville itself, a lot to offer but in no rush.
-It would be easy to be overwhelmed with its majestic public spaces but the charm of sitting in the garden courtyard with the fountain and the overall comfort make it a place hard to leave to explore the city.
+The hotel is at once expansive yet intimate at the same time, much like the city of Seville itself.
+It would be easy to be overwhelmed with the hotel’s majestic public spaces but the charm of sitting in the garden courtyard with the fountain and the overall comfort make it a place hard to leave to explore the city.
 Yet if you stayed in the hotel most of the day you’d be very satisfied with having experiences a bit of Sevilla.

 Having been excited by the public spaces I was expecting a lot from the rooms, which were pleasant, comfortable and in a slightly contemporary take on the Andalusian theme and decor.
 Quiet spacious, especially for a European hotel, but quite dark with only one small window for the entire room, and we were staying in one of the more expensive rooms.
 We had a bit of a view but for the price I would have expected large windows, a balcony even to admire it.
 Bathrooms were quite fashionable in black and white striping but I do not understand luxury hotels having these generic small bathtubs/showers.
 You go through all the trouble to bring in details but then don’t apply it everywhere in the room.
 On a more positive note the beds were quite comfortable and there was great wardrobe space.